11 Things That Stores Are Still Struggling to Keep on the Shelves

 Periodic shortages of popular goods are not unprecedented, but supply disruptions may be a long-term problem for global trade.

 Multiple supply chain issues — such as problems at production facilities, already fragile global supply chains, production capacity, climate change, and labor and truck driver shortages — have converged to create the perfect consumer storm.
-And while we’re unlikely to see the empty shelves of 2020 and 2021, the supply chain crisis isn’t over.
+And while we’re unlikely to see empty shelves, the supply chain crisis isn’t over.

 Unfortunately, it may take years rather than months to resolve shortages completely, particularly in the semiconductor industry, where the production of cars, smartphones, computers and cameras has been affected.

 We can’t always predict when some products will be back in stock, but you can shop (or order) now for some items and avoid surges in demand later.